tedneward/Azgaarnoth/Creatures/Races-Holding/Hobgoblin.md

 ***Only Results Matter.*** Devastators study a simplified form of Evocation magic.
 Their Training lacks the theory and context that other folk study, making them Skilled in battle but relatively illiterate on the finer points of how and why their magic works.

 The Academy of Devastation believes that an academic approach to magic is a sign of weakness and inefficiency.
-A Warrior doesn’t Need to Know about metallurgy to wield a blade, so why should a Wizard care about where magic comes from?
+A Warrior doesn't Need to Know about metallurgy to wield a blade, so why should a Wizard care about where magic comes from?
 Devastators love to prove their superiority in battle by seeking out enemy spellcasters and destroying them.

 If they survive long enough, Devastators usually end up looking to join one of the Evocation-friendly [Mage Schools](../Organizations/MageSchools/index.md) to further their education, and return to their Legion even more frightening and powerful.